stolk/ip2ensign/README.md

 ##TODO
 * Only tested on LSB architecture.
 May not work on MSB.
 * Should maybe return four UV coordinates, not just one?
-For now, opposite corner is at +1/32, +1/32.
+For now, opposite corner is at +1/16, +1/16.
-* V might need to be flipped?